Piepongwong/posting-react/README.md

 ```

+When you're creating your own backend for the final project, you still need to enable cors on the server.
+You can use the <a href="https://www.npmjs.com/package/cors" />cors library </a> for that.

 ## Method 2: Allow CORS
 If you want to send data from the client to the backend, you have to consider the data format.
 If you really want to send it in JSON, you have to pass the withCredentials option to axios: